Vegetarian Optimization of NAD⁺ and Glutathione (NAC Pathways)

 Introduction

-A vegetarian dietary pattern includes both plant foods and select animal-derived foods such as eggs and/or dairy.
-This creates a hybrid metabolic structure that improves amino acid completeness and micronutrient availability compared to vegan systems, while still maintaining high plant-derived antioxidant intake.
+A vegetarian dietary pattern includes plant foods along with select animal-derived foods such as eggs and/or dairy.
+This creates a hybrid metabolic structure that improves amino acid completeness and micronutrient availability compared to vegan systems, while still maintaining a high intake of plant-derived antioxidants.

 This combination can enhance both NAD⁺ synthesis efficiency and glutathione availability, particularly through improved cysteine and tryptophan bioavailability (FAO, 2013; Lu, 2013).